Skip to content

 6. Now, you need to give one final touch by restarting Windows Explorer.
 This is required for the changes to apply.
 There are several methods to restart Windows Explorer.
 We’ll check out 2 of them below.

-7. Press the Win + X or Alt + Ctrl + Delete buttons at the same time and select Task Manager.
+7. Press the Win + X or Alt + Ctrl + Delete buttons simultaneously and select Task Manager.

 10. Type the following command in the Command Prompt window and press the Enter key.